ucsd-dsc-arts/dsc160-final-dsc160_final_group07/README.md

 ## Team Roles

 - Umang Saraf - Created the website
-- Kevin Elkin - Worked with Liam to scrape,create, and run our model on 50,000 and 150,000 ephocs using spell.
+- Kevin Elkin - Worked with Liam to scrape images for our dataset, create our dataset and model, and run our model on 50,000 and 150,000 ephocs using spell.
 Wrote the results section and part of the data and model section
-- Karan Sunil - Wrote/Revised abstract, wrote part of data ingestion code.
+- Karan Sunil - Wrote/Revised abstract and model creation + created part of data ingestion code.

 ## Technical Notes and Dependencies